liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

     tags for configuring a JAAS realm, disabling persistent sessions and disabling sessions in general.

-3. Still in your servers *Files* tab, open `$TCAT_HOME/conf/catalina.properties`, click the *Edit catalina.properties* link, and replace the line:
+3. Still in your server's *Files* tab, open `$TCAT_HOME/conf/catalina.properties`, click the *Edit catalina.properties* link, and replace the line: